 blog image

-This is the theme park for people who want to transport back into old, old-school Japan.
+This is the theme park for people who want to be transported back into old, old-school Japan.
 Located in the ultimate cultural exploratory Kyoto, TOEI Kyoto Studio Park is part movie set and part theme park.
 If you love ninjas and Japanese film and literature, this is the spot for you.

 Allowing you to wander through tv sets and explore familiar scenes, you can also attend performances including a ninja battle, a behind-the-scenes show, a guided tour led by an actor, street performances and a super-hero show in summer.
 There are a number of traditional restaurants and old-style coffee shops as well as a ninja-cafe and shops to browse too.
 There are different activities to try out but some cost extra – a bulk ticket can be bought offering four activities for 400 yen each, or you can purchase individual activities for 500 yen individually.